 Achieve your New Year resolutions with the help of these apps

-A brand-new year is upon us, and as always, the first days of January bring in the exciting feels of hope, promise, and the sheer determination towards a better you wafting in the air.
+A brand-new year is upon us, and as always, the first days of January bring in the exciting feels of hope, promise, and the sheer determination towards a better you.

 Starting seems easy, but following through on your list of resolutions admittedly gets challenging when the next few months begin to roll in.
 How does one in this modern day and age keep their eyes on the prize?

-Aside from personal will and tough love support from friends and family, a vast world of helpful smartphone apps can come in very handy this new year.
+Aside from personal will and support from friends and family, a vast world of helpful smartphone apps can come in very handy this new year.

 For those working on becoming their own #fitspiration

-A very valid resolution (and probably the most common one at that) is living a fitter, healthier lifesyle – one I'm sure we're familiar with it every January of the new year.
+A very valid resolution (and probably the most common one at that) is living a fitter, healthier lifesyle – one I'm sure we're familiar with it every January.

 Some may find it easy to jump back on the treadmill post-holiday, while others struggle with adding physical activity to their weekly routine or busy schedules.
 Workout beginners, don't worry – there's no need to spend hours at the gym right away.

-7-Minute, a free exercise app, means exactly as it is named: it gets your daily workout done in exactly 7 minutes.
+7-Minute, a free exercise app, does exactly as it is named: it gets your daily workout done in exactly 7 minutes.

 Hailing from the HIIT regimen (High-Intensity Interval Training), this form of physical training alternates 30 seconds of high-intensity exercise with 10 seconds of rest, continuously for 7 minutes.